Last Updated on September 26, 2023 by Avi Steen

 For those women who might not see a significant rise in their pregnancy hormone but have not yet received a period or positive pregnancy test might want to discuss with their physician on testing their blood levels for the pregnancy hormone.

-So to summarize, some key symptoms that can be seen during implantion include a temperature dip, bleeding and/or cramping.
+So to summarize, some key two week wait symptoms that can be seen during implantion include a temperature dip, bleeding and/or cramping.
 A woman can experience all, some or none of these symptoms before a positive pregnancy depending on her own body and hormonal patterns.

 What implantation symptoms do you believe you are currently experiencing or have experienced in past pregnancies?